Mar Elias Educational Institutions: Mar Elias High School

-While some claim the MEEI High School to be "one of the ten best" in Israel, the staff is unable to provide objective, impartial evidence of this claim.
-Indeed, the ranking of schools in Israel ceased several years ago, at which time MEEI was not listed.

 Mariam Bawardi Kindergarten

 The Mariam Bawardi Kindergarten was founded in 1968, as the first Kindergarten in Ibillin.
 It started in priest Elias Chacour's office.

 The Kindergarten is now housed in the basement of the original high school.
 It serves more than 200 children between the ages of three and five years old.

 Miriam Bawardi Elementary School

 The children who complete kindergarten can directly enroll in the Miriam Bawardi Elementary School which serves over 1000 students.
 The school received its license in 2001/2002.

 The elementary school shares a building with the MEEI guesthouse, which is located on the top floor.
 The building was constructed in 2004 west of the original high school.

 Miriam Bawardi Junior High

 The junior high school serves about 300 students, some of whom live outside Ibillin.
 The junior high school and elementary schools are jointly administered by the elementary school principal.
 The junior high school classrooms are now located in the original high school building.